You may be a talented, experienced software tester. In today’s market, that’s not enough. You need AI credentials.

 - The ISTQB Successful Candidate Register

-- The AT*Work™ List of Testers for Hire which is used globally by employers
+- The AT*Work™ List of Testers for Hire, which is used globally by employers

 - The AT*Consult list of testing services and consulting companies (if this applies to your company)